I know lice are a super unpleasant subject, but if you’ve got school-age kids, pin this for future use.

 (Basically, no caps lock is necessary to describe the second infestation version of me.)

-So, here’s how to get rid of lice with tea tree oil.
+So, here’s how we got rid of lice with tea tree oil and conditioner.

 1. Cover hair in conditioner/tea tree oil mixture.